 What is anxiety doing to us does not refer only to emotional stress, but it can have physical consequences as well.
 The feeling of extreme anxiety can make us change our behavior for the worse, or even develop another illness.

-2. 18% of Americans struggle with an anxiety disorder.
+2. Anxiety disorder statistics show 18.1% of Americans struggle with an anxiety disorder.

-3. Less than 40% of Americans diagnosed with anxiety are treating the disorder accordingly.
+3. Only 36.9% of Americans diagnosed with anxiety deal with the disorder in the right way.

 The situation is the same when it comes to depression, while China and India are in the top two, respectively.
 The US is also in the top three countries regarding the number of schizophrenia and bipolar disorder cases.